evgnomon/ntt/README.md

 ## Why NTT?

-Traditional terminal multiplexers have served us well, but it's time for a fresh approach. **NTT** (NTT Transparent Terminal) reimagines what a terminal multiplexer can be:
+NTT is not tmux.
+Tmux is bloat, it's time for a fresh approach. **NTT** (NTT Transparent Terminal or NTT is not tmux) reimagines what a terminal multiplexer can be:

 - **🚀 Performance First** - Written in Zig for maximum speed and minimal resource usage
-- **🎨 Modern UX** - No NTT is the default!
-There shouldn't be any sign og multiplexer in your way
+- **🎨 Modern UX** - There shouldn't be any sign og multiplexer in your way
-- **🔄 Drop-in Compatible** - Short keybindings to remember
+- **🔄 Drop-in Compatible** - No-keybindings, just commands.
 - **🪶 Zero Dependencies** - Single binary, no runtime dependencies
-- **🔍 Transparent** - Crystal clear session management and debugging
+- **🔍 Transparent** - Crystal clear session management and debugging without any sign of multiplexer

 ## Installation